4th Annual National Muslim Advocacy Day on Capitol Hill, Washington, D.C.

-The US Council of Muslim Organizations (USCMO) is excited to annouce we will be hosting the third annual National Muslim Advocacy Day on Capitol Hill in Washington, D.C., scheduled to take place on May 1st and 2nd, 2017.
+The US Council of Muslim Organizations (USCMO) is excited to annouce the hosting of the fourth annual National Muslim Advocacy Day on Capitol Hill in Washington, D.C., from May 7th and 8th, 2018.

-USCMO urges the participation of all national, state and local Muslim organizations, houses of worship and community groups that want to join.
+USCMO invites participants from all national, state and local Muslim organizations, mosques and community groups to join this important event.

 Expected to draw hundreds of Muslim delegates from across the nation like in previous years, this two-day event is open to representatives of all national, state and local Muslim organizations and communities.